LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

         * Fill a new pod and pair the new pod
         * Once the new pod is operating, be sure to go to the first pod and disable the sound - it will continue beeping until it starts to scream: [What do you do to stop a screaming pod?](../faqs/omnipod-faqs.md#what-do-you-do-to-stop-a-screaming-pod){: target="_blank" }

-### Behavior for Version 3.2.x and earlier

-For version 3.2.x and earlier, the pod needed to actually begin priming before an interruption occurred or the pod could not be recovered.
-However, in this case, the user was always directed to the Insert Cannula page whether priming completed or not.

-1. Wait for the clicking to stop
-    * It takes a full minute for the pod to finish priming once it starts
-    * If the crash occurs while the pod is still priming - it is best to wait 30 seconds after clicks stop before reopening the app
-1. As soon as you resume the app, it will inform you that you did not complete the process
-    * If you did not wait, you might be taken to the Insert Cannula screen before the pod is ready
-    * Wait 30 seconds after clicking (priming) stops before attempting to insert the cannula
-    * Note - it is not a fatal error to try to insert too soon - you will just be informed that the pod is not in the correct state - wait for priming to finish and then retry
-1. In most cases, the cannula will insert as expected and you can use the pod

 ## Why do pod pairings fail?